kiran2s/ModelSolarSystem/README.md

 # ModelSolarSystem

-Introductory graphics project modeling a simple solar system with one sun, four orbiting planets, and a small moon orbiting the fourth planet.
+Introductory graphics project using WebGL modeling a simple solar system with one sun, four orbiting planets, and a small moon orbiting the fourth planet.

+To run the project, locate the SolarSystem.html file in the Project folder and open it using either Google Chrome, Firefox, or
+Internet Explorer.

 ## Controls
 W           - move forward